SG-Eddin/Technical-Documentation-Best-Practices/System-Documentation.md/Requirements.md/Software-Requirements-Specification(SRS).md

-# Software Requirements Specification (SRS) / Functional Specifications Document (FSD) / Product Specifications Documet (PSD)
+# Software Requirements Specification (SRS) / Functional Specifications Document (FSD) / Product Specifications Documet (PSD) / Product Requiremets Document (PRD)

+All three documents are for one purpose:
 Description of a software system to be developed.
 It ties together the requirements that were mentioned earlier.

 ## SRS Goals